djorg83/react-bootstrap-sweetalert/README.md

 * Fixed auto-focus on confirm button
 * Removed outline css from alert
 * Updated examples to not show deprecated params
+* Added `props.focusConfirmBtn` to control whether you want to focus on the button automatically. default: `true`

 Changes in version 4.1
 -----